PratikKarki106/sajilo-assessment/README.md

 | Products by category | GET | `/products/category/:category` |
 | Single product | GET | `/products/:id` |

-`[VERIFY: remove any endpoint you do not actually call.]`

-All requests go through a shared Axios instance in `[VERIFY: src/services/...]`.
+All requests go through a shared Axios instance in `[src/services/...]`.

 ## Assumptions

-- **DummyJSON does not persist writes.** POST, PUT and DELETE return a simulated success response, but the data is not saved on the server. `[VERIFY: describe what your UI does about this, for example "the UI updates local state so the change is visible until the page is refreshed".]`
+- **DummyJSON does not persist writes.** POST, PUT and DELETE return a simulated success response, but the data is not saved on the server.
-- Tax in the cart is calculated at a flat `[VERIFY: e.g. 13% VAT]` rate on the subtotal.
+- Tax in the cart is calculated at a flat  rate on the subtotal.
-- Cart data is stored in `localStorage` under the key `[VERIFY: key name]`.
+- Cart data is stored in `localStorage` under the key `[key name]`.
-- `[VERIFY: add any other assumption, for example how role filtering works, since DummyJSON users have a role field.]`

 ## Technical Decisions

 - **Axios with a service layer:** API calls live in a services folder instead of inside components, so components stay focused on rendering and the endpoints can be changed in one place.
-- **Custom hooks for data fetching:** `[VERIFY: name your hooks, e.g. useFetch / useUsers]` keep loading, error and data handling out of the pages and avoid repeating the same `useEffect` logic.
+- **Custom hooks for data fetching:** `[ e.g. useFetch / useUsers]` keep loading, error and data handling out of the pages and avoid repeating the same `useEffect` logic.
 - **Context API for the cart:** the cart is shared across the product list, product details, navbar and cart page, so it lives in a context provider and is synced to `localStorage`.
 The brief asks for Context API, and the cart is small enough that a heavier state library would be unnecessary.
-- **Controlled forms with manual validation:** `[VERIFY: this is true only if you did not use a form library. package.json does not include Formik.]`
 - **Explicit handling of edge cases:** API failure, empty search results, empty cart, invalid form data, page refresh and unknown user/product IDs each have a visible state rather than a blank screen.
 - **Client-side routing on Vercel:** a `vercel.json` rewrite sends every path to `index.html`, so deep links and refreshes (for example `/users/5`) work.